bunysae/abap_db_preparator/README.md

 # ABAP Database preparator #
 Database preparation for unit testing made simple.
-Store snapshots of your database records for later use in unit tests.
+Store snapshots (bundles) of your database records for later use in unit tests.

+## No more breaking unit tests ##
+The snapshots should avoid breaking unit tests after system copies and other database manipulations.
+This is achieved by providing a wrapper for the OpenSQL replacement service in class `cl_osql_replace`, that makes huge setups unnecessary.

-## Good bye huge setups ##
+### Good bye huge setups ###
 Replace this huge setup method
 ```ABAP
 METHOD setup.